periperipatus/ecubioinformatics/unix.md

 This tutorial is based on one by Dr Nicholas Navin (MD Anderson Cancer Center, University of Texas), and another from Prof. Roger Butlin at University of Sheffield [here](https://openwetware.org/wiki/Butlin:Unix_for_Bioinformatics_-_basic_tutorial), as well as some additional material added by Dr Peri Bolton and Prof Chris Balakrishnan.

+[/]:# Future users of these materials might benefit from using a remote server rather than a lab server https://portal.xsede.org/allocations/education
 # Learning Objectives

 The idea is for you to familiarise yourself with basic unix and some things we commonly use in bioinformatics.
 This will hopefully give you a solid foundation for the rest of this course, and for your future in genomic analysis.